-The mentor teacher has legal responsibility for students.
+The mentor teacher has legal responsibility for his/her students.
 Therefore, teacher candidates may assume only the authority delegated to them by the mentor teacher.
-Any information obtained during observations is confidential and may not to be disclosed.
+All information obtained during observations is confidential and may not be disclosed.

 Teacher candidates are expected to dress professionally and be well groomed at all times.
 Please follow these guidelines: